Are you passionate about protecting public health and the

 Placer County offers a comprehensive benefits package to employees.
 The following information represents benefits currently available to permanent Placer County employees and may be subject to change.
 Applicants should inquire as to the most current benefit package during hiring interviews or by contacting the Human Resources Department.

-To administer and enforce federal, state and local statutes, ordinances and regulations related to public health and sanitation; to encourage sound sanitary and environmental health practices; and to protect the environment and the public.
+To learn, administer and enforce federal, state and local statutes, ordinances and regulations related to public health and sanitation as a Trainee; to learn to encourage sound sanitary and environmental health practices; and to learn to protect the environment and the public.

 SUPERVISION RECEIVED AND EXERCISED

-Receives general supervision from the Supervising Environmental Health Specialist and may receive technical and functional supervision from the Associate and/or Senior Registered Environmental Health Specialist.
+Receives immediate and close supervision from the Supervising Environmental Health Specialist and may receive technical and functional supervision and training from an Assistant or Associate Registered Environmental Health Specialist.

 EXAMPLES OF ESSENTIAL DUTIES